JustBuyCheap/Docs/README.md

 # Docs
-some docs about this project
+whitepapre about this project. read it at [button](https://github.com/JustBuyCheap/Docs/blob/main/paper-en.md "paper-en")